The Inspiring Change Podcast

-Welcome to Face Forward, the Inspiring Change Podcast.
+Welcome to the Inspiring Change Podcast.
 I wanted to create a platform through which I could talk to leaders about their views on internal communications, employee engagement, change and the role of leaders.
-And I wanted to be able to share that with others who may be interested in hearing those views - so Face Forward was born.
+And I wanted to be able to share that with others who may be interested in hearing those views - so this podcast was born.

 Please listen, like share and comment on iTunes- it'll really help to get the word out there.
 I can't promise to produce these as often as my blog posts but I will try to do them on a regular basis - I've a long list of people I'd like to get in the hotseat!

 Ep 39 - Ryan Campbell

 "Adversity becomes a learning opportunity if you know how to process it"

 Ryan had a love of flying from a young age and, at the age of 17 he decided he wanted to be the youngest person to fly a single engine aircraft around the world, something he achieved two years later.